Chapter 5.82

 C. City Administration.

-1. The City shall create and make available a rental unit inspection checklist to be utilized by qualified rental housing inspectors conducting inspections of a rental properties under this section.
+1. The City shall create and make available a rental unit inspection checklist to be utilized by qualified rental housing inspectors conducting inspections of rental properties under this section.
 The checklist must consist, at a minimum, of a number of health and safety elements, and such other elements as the City may elect to include, that a rental unit subject to inspection either meets or fails.

 2. The City shall create and make available a certificate of inspection form to be used by a qualified rental housing inspector in conducting an inspection of rental properties under this section.